WangyuHello/mpv/DOCS/man/osc.rst

     Template for the chapter-name display when hovering the seekbar.
     Use ``no`` to disable chapter display on hover.
 Otherwise it's a lua ``string.format`` template and ``%s`` is replaced with the actual name.

+``unicodeminus``
+    Default: no

+    Use a Unicode minus sign instead of an ASCII hyphen when displaying the remaining playback time.

 Script Commands